Skip to product information

 What you need to know and be comfortable completing without help from the instructor (or you're willing to learn before this class): How to knit, purl, and knit in the round

-What you'll learn in this class: How to get gauge for a knitted garment, seamless bottom-up sweater construction, kit decreases, 2x2 ribbing
+What you'll learn in this class: How to get gauge for a knitted garment, seamless bottom-up sweater construction, knit decreases, 2x2 ribbing

 Required Materials: